YounisLab/rnaseq-pipeline/README.md

                               Example:
                                     SAMPLE_A.fastq SAMPLE_B.fastq SAMPLE_C.fastq SAMPLE_D.fastq

+                                    This will be run in STAR as:
+                                    --readFilesIn SAMPLE_A.fastq,SAMPLE_B.fastq,SAMPLE_C.fastq,SAMPLE_D.fastq

             --no_replicates   Specifies that each .fastq file in the input directory should be run through the pipeline individually.